ANNA Logo

 With ANNA you get a debit card, automated bookkeeping, a personal payment link, up to 40% cashback and 24/7 customer support

 But dig a little deeper, and the way they handle pricing, features, and access can look quite different.
-This guide compares Tide’s free and paid business accounts with Monzo’s Lite and Pro plans – covering everything from fees and eligibility to support and user experience.
+This guide compares Tide’s free and paid business accounts with Monzo’s Lite, Pro and Team plans – covering everything from fees and eligibility to support and user experience.

 And because we’re ANNA, we’ll also show you a smarter alternative – a business account that doesn’t just hold your money but actually helps you run your business.